-Cancer can be life-altering and difficult at best, lethal at worse.
-The effects are brutal on the human body, which is why doctors and researchers have experimented with different ways to treat the condition.
-Results vary case to case and while some of the traditional methods cure patients of cancer, they come with nasty side effects.
-Here are two of the most common methods for fighting cancer, along with their negative side effects:
+The effects of Cancer are brutal on the human body, which is why doctors and researchers have experimented with different ways to treat the condition.
+Results vary case to case and while some of the traditional methods cure patients of cancer, it leaves them dealing with a wake of nasty side effects.
+Treatments which cause these secondary effects include:

 - Radiation therapy: According to the National Cancer Institute, “radiation therapy (also called radiotherapy) is a cancer treatment that uses high doses of radiation to kill cancer cells and shrink tumors.”
 This type of high dose treatment damages the DNA of the cancer cells, but it also negatively impacts the surrounding healthy cells.
 This typically causes the patient to lose their hair and battle constant fatigue as well as experience a variety of other negative effects.